-'''

-Unit : (n : Level) \rightarrow \textbf{Set} n
+Unit : (n : Level) \rightarrow Set n

-'''

-However, the type (n: Level) \rightarrow Set n, which is a valid Agda expression, does not belong to any universe.
-Indeed, the expression denotes a function mapping levels to universes, so if it had a type, it should be something like Level \rightarrow Universe, where Universe is the collection of all universes.
-But since the elements of Universe are types, Universe is itself a universe, so we have Universe: Universe.
-This leads to circularity and inconsistency.
-In other words, just as we cannot have a set of all sets, we also can't have a universe of all universes.
+However, the type $(n : Level) \rightarrow Set n$, which is a valid Agda expression, does not belong to any universe in the Set hierarchy.
+Indeed, the expression denotes a function mapping levels to sorts, so if it had a type, it should be something like Level \rightarrow Sort, where Sort is the collection of all sorts.
+But if Agda were to support a sort Sort of all sorts, it would be a sort itself, so in particular we would have Sort : Sort.
+Just like Type : Type, this would leads to circularity and inconsistency.